 General.
-We are a leader in the traffic management market focused on the development and application of advanced technologies that reduce traffic congestion and improve the safety of surface transportation systems infrastructure.
+We are a leader in the traffic management market focused on the development and application of advanced technologies and information solutions that reduce traffic congestion and improve the safety of surface transportation systems infrastructure.
 Additionally, we believe our products and services, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion.
-By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems and driver safety solutions to customers in the U.S. and internationally.
+By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems solutions to customers in the U.S. and internationally.

 Acquisitions.
-On November 1, 2011 we acquired all of the outstanding capital stock of Berkeley Transportation Systems, Inc., a privately-held company based in Berkeley, California which specializes in transportation performance measurement.
-The purchase consideration consists of approximately \$1.2 million in cash at the closing of the acquisition, subject to certain holdbacks, as well as up to \$500,000 at the 36-month anniversary of the closing of the acquisition and up to \$750,000 pursuant to an 18-month earn-out provision.
-Refer to Note 11 of Notes to Unaudited Condensed Consolidated Financial Statements, included in Part I, Item 1 of the report for additional discussion on this acquisition.
+In November 2011, we acquired all of the outstanding capital stock of Berkeley Transportation Systems, Inc. ("BTS"), a privately-held company based in Berkeley, California which specializes in transportation performance measurement.
+On or shortly after the acquisition date, we paid a total of approximately \$840,000.
+Additionally, we are scheduled to pay up to a total of \$1.5 million within 36 months after the acquisition date pursuant to holdback, deferred payment and earn-out provisions.
+Refer to Note 4 of Notes to Unaudited Condensed Consolidated Financial Statements, included in Part I, Item 1 of this report for additional discussion on this acquisition.

 In January 2011, we acquired all of the capital stock of Meridian Environmental Technology, Inc. ("MET") for an initial cash payment of approximately \$1.6 million.
+MET specializes in 511 advanced traveler information systems and offers Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.
 We also agreed to pay up to \$1 million on each of the first two anniversaries of the closing of the acquisition, as well as up to an additional \$2 million under a 24-month earn-out provision.